lsst-dm/dmtn-055/index.rst

     .. py:staticmethod:: subclass(name, UnitClasses)

-        Define a new :py:class:`Dataset` subclass dyamically with the given name, with instances of the new class required to hold instances of exactly the given :py:class:`Unit` subclasses (via a named attribute for each :py:class:`Unit` subclass).
+        Define a new :py:class:`Dataset` subclass dynamically with the given name, with instances of the new class required to hold instances of exactly the given :py:class:`Unit` subclasses (via a named attribute for each :py:class:`Unit` subclass).

     .. py:attribute:: units